An Updated List of the Best Canned Chili at the Grocery Store

 Hormel Chili with Beans

 “I wanted to be snobbish about it, but it’s a good, standard can of chili,” remarked Sporked editor-in-chief Justine Sterling.
-There’s a nice depth of flavor here, and Hormel does have the desirable balance of flavor you look for in the best canned chili.
+There’s a nice depth of flavor here, and Hormel has the desirable balance of flavor you look for in the best canned chili.
 But it isn’t the most flavorful chili in the world, which is why dumping it on a plate of salty corn tortilla chips and adding sour cream, jalapeños, onions, and cheese is the right move.
 The price is excellent, too.
 If you’re having people over for nachos and a game, buy Hormel and dress it up a bit. —Danny Palumbo

 Credit: Ryan Martin / Walmart